 There is a good chance you will be arrested by an officer on the SPD “DUI Squad.”
 These officers have received additional training in DUI detection and enforcement, including ARIDE (Advanced Roadside Impaired Driving Enforcement).
 Some officers of this squad are also trained as Drug Recognition Experts.
 It is common for a DUI Squad member to take over an investigation when an officer suspects a driver is impaired by either alcohol and/or drugs.

-- The Honorable Steve Rosen
+- The Honorable Faye Chess

 - The Honorable Willie Gregory

-- The Honorable Ed McKenna
+- The Honorable Andrea Chin

-- The Honorable Kimi Kondo
+- The Honorable Anita Crawford-Willis

-- The Honorable Damon Shahid
+- The Honorable Damon Shadid

 The City Attorney is Pete Holmes.
 Several attorneys work with the City Attorney's office in both the civil and criminal divisions.
 The criminal division is divided into two colored "teams" with a supervisor for each team.